-Where is British Columbia?
+Where is British Columbia on the map?

-75% of the province is mountainous and impenetrable in many places with 2/3rds of the province remaining underpopulated and undeveloped.
-With varied climates, you can expect to find rain forests along the coast, sub-arctic winters further north, and mild weather in the interior.
+75% of the province is mountainous and impenetrable in many places with two-thirds of the province remaining underpopulated and undeveloped.
+With varied climates, you can expect to find rainforests along the coast, sub-arctic winters further north, and mild weather in the interior.

 Cost of living in British Columbia

 Strangely, British Columbia is one of the few places in Canada where the majority of the population admit to no religious affiliation at all (agnostic, atheist, or undecided).
 Of those who do, most are Protestants (45%), with Catholics making up around 18%.

 Almost half of the entire population live in and around Vancouver, or on Vancouver Island.
 The mainland is sparsely populated, mostly by aboriginal people.
 There are a large number of other ethnic groups from all over the world due to frequent labour shortages.

 The province currently has 25 publicly-funded post-secondary learning institutions, including 4 research universities, 7 teaching universities, 11 colleges, and 3 provincial schools, as well as one aboriginal college.